heroku/buildpacks-ruby/README.md

 This buildpack does not port all behaviors of the original buildpack for Ruby (https://github.com/heroku/heroku-buildpack-ruby).
 This buildpack is also known as `v2` as it implements version 2 of the heroku buildpack interface (instead of the Cloud Native Buildpack interface).

+- Ruby versions are no longer sticky.
+Before bundler started recording the Ruby version in the `Gemfile.lock` it was common for developers to forget to declare their Ruby version in their `Gemfile`.
+When that happens they would receive the default Ruby version.
+To guard against instability we would record that version and use it on future deploys.
+Now it's less likely for an app to deploy without a default ruby version, and we do not want to encourage relying on a default for stability (as this otherwise breaks dev-prod parity).
 - Rails 5+ support only.
 The v2 buildpack supports Rails 2+.
 There are significant maintenace gains for buildpack authors [starting in Rails 5](https://blog.heroku.com/container_ready_rails_5) which was released in 2016.
 In an effort to reduce overall internal complexity this buildpack does not explicitly support Rails before version 5.
 - Failure to detect rake tasks will fail a deployment.
 On all builds `rake -p` is called to find a list of all rake tasks.
 If this detection task fails then the previous behavior was to fail the build only if the `sprockets` gem was present.
 The reason was to allow API only apps that don't need to generate assets to have a `Rakefile` that cannot be run in production (the most common reason is they're requiring a library not in their production gemfile group).
 Now all failure to load a Rakefile will fail.
 If you want the old behavior you can [TODO](TODO-never-fail-rake).
 The reason for this change is it's more common that applications will want their builds to fail even if they're not using `sprockets`.
 It's also just not a good idea to not have your `Rakefile` not runable in production, we shouldn't encourage that pattern.
 - Caching of `public/assets` is gated on the presence of `rake assets:clean`.
 Previously this behavior was gated on the existance of a certain version of the Rails framework.